exoad/CrostiniToolBar/README.md

 # Linux Toolbar Colors
 This is a simple program written in Bash to help you set your Linux Toolbar color.
 This mostly works for Linux environments which supports this action.

+This is for the Crostini ChromeOS Environment.
+This may or may not work.

 ### How to use
 1. Download the file